 In short, no formal footing makes it very difficult to guarantee your money will be returned to you in the event that their relationship fails.
 Make sure your investment or loan to your child is dealt with properly by considering these golden rules before handing over any money:

-• If your child intends to cohabit with a partner in a property that you have partly funded and is owned by your child, then it would be essential for them to enter into a cohabitation agreement.
+- If your child intends to cohabit with a partner in a property that you have partly funded and is owned by your child, then it would be essential for them to enter into a cohabitation agreement.
 This will regulate the terms of their relationship whist they remain unmarried and protect your respective interests in the event that the relationship subsequently breaks down and a claim is made against the property by the former partner.
-Don’t rely on the lack of ownership of the property as this does not always prevent a former partner from making a financial claim,
+Don’t rely on the lack of ownership of the property as this does not always prevent a former partner from making a claim against the property.

 It is also important bear in mind that there are special rules that relate to a marital home on the breakdown of a relationship particularly where children are involved and therefore it is important that you take comprehensive legal advice at the time the money is loaned to ensure that there are safeguards in place.